 Concrete polishing is starting to gain in popularity as the ultimate no-wax flooring.
 Using professional installers is highly recommended as the process can be time consuming and the equipment is heavy.
-The durability of the flooring can take heavy use and never needs to be waxed or coated with harmful chemicals.
+The durability of the flooring stands up to heavy use and never needs to be waxed or coated with harmful chemicals.

 All Around Surfaces has been installing polished concrete in the Sioux Falls, South Dakota area for years.
-They have put it in commercial buildings, restaurant and commercial kitchens, auto show room floors, residential garages and more.
+They have put it in commercial buildings, restaurants and commercial kitchens, auto showroom floors, residential garages, and more.
 They have technicians that have been professionally trained in concrete polishing.
 They also offer Epoxy Garage floor installation and many more.
 When you’re ready to install polished concrete in Sioux Falls, reach out to our qualified team to request a quote.